|

 Behavioral issues

 Oliver is a former lab rabbit who becomes very insecure when removed from his comfortable, spacious habitat.
-This insecurity comes from being removed from his siblings at too young an age and being kept in an inappropriately small cage in the laboratory.
+This insecurity probably comes from being removed from his siblings at too young an age and being kept in an inappropriately small cage in the laboratory.
 Although he is sweet and loving, his special needs absolutely must be met or he suffers from great anxiety displayed through aggression.

 A "nice" or "adoptable" rabbit is measured by how humans might perceive his or her intrinsic value.
 We feel this is a flawed philosophy.
 Animals should be valued by how they value their own life; as Albert Schweitzer would say, each animal has a will-to-be and who are we to judge whether they deserve to live or die because of how they appeal to us?